dr-mushtaq/Academic-writing/Research Paper/Writing Problem Statements.md

 Avoid vague statements and complex jargon.

-1. Clarity and precision: a well-written statement that does not make sweeping generalizations and irresponsible statements, and that is not wordy;
+✔️ Clarity and precision:

+a well-written statement that does not make sweeping generalizations and irresponsible statements, and that is not wordy;

-3. Identification of what would be studied while avoiding the use of value-laden words and terms;
+✔️ Identification of what would be studied while avoiding the use of value-laden words and terms;

-4. Identification of an overarching question and key factors or variables;
+✔️Identification of an overarching question and key factors or variables;
 5. Definition of key concepts/terms;
 6. Articulation of study’s boundaries or parameters;
 7. Some generalizability;